parse-community/parse-dashboard/README.md

 }
 ```

-A query part of the URL can be easily added using the `urlQuery` key which will automatically escape the quey string.
+A query part of the URL can be easily added using the `urlQuery` key which will automatically escape the query string.

 Example: